lloydj/Aimorinha/README.md

 - Netlify hosted
 - Contentful CMS"ed"
 - API ready
-A a huge piece of Jamstack mess!
+- A *huge* piece of Jamstack mess!

 In the next year or so, I will make it clearer.

 ```
 ps: I really don't understand
-- Markup
+- Markup or Mardown ... wtv that is
 - Node.js
 - Webpack
 - Facebook Api